THE MEYER - RIEDLIN YEARS

 WILLIAM RIEDLIN'S EARLY YEARS

 William Riedlin emigrated from Baden, Germany, to America in 1870 at the age of 20.
 He arrived in Cincinnati with only $1.15 and first lived with his mother, who had previously emigrated and settled in an area of the city known as the Over The Rhine (OTR) Area.
 She had six brothers who had emigrated to America mostly before her, and some of her brothers may have arrived around 1848 and possibly were part of the aforesaid "Forty Eighters."
 Her brothers fought for the Union Army in the Civil War, with only three surviving.
 William's father died when he was only eight, but William learned the same trade as his father and had become a blacksmith in Germany.
 When he arrived in America, William worked at first in this occupation.
 However, after a couple of years he began to work for the McNeale & Urban Safe Company.
 By the time he married Emma Hoffman in 1877, he was operating a grocery store at 12th and Main streets.
 A year later, he became the proprietor of Tivoli Hall, a beer hall and saloon located in OTR at 469 Vine Street (changed to 1313 Vine Street today.)
-According to the 1880 Census, the Riedlin residence was next door to Tivoli Hall, at what was 467 Vine Street, (and now 1311 Vine Street).
-These structures remain and a relatively recent photo of them is on the right.
+According to the 1880 Census, the Riedlins were one of three families that lived next door to Tivoli Hall, at what was 467 Vine Street, (and now 1311 Vine Street).
+These structures remain as shown in the photo.

 Former Riedlin Residence & Tivoli Hall, now 1311 & 1313 Vine St., Cincinnati, OH.
 Apparently, there was a former brewery on the site of Tivoli Hall and a lager cellar still remains below it.